habuka036/wakame-vdc-wiki/en/install-guide.md

       --account-id a-shpoolxx \
       --display-name "demo network"

-Wakame-vdc is now aware of this network but it still doesn't know which ip addresses in it are available to assign to instances.
+Wakame-vdc is now aware of this network but it still doesn't know which IP addresses in it are available to assign to instances.
 Register a dhcp range.

     network dhcp addrange nw-demo1 192.168.3.1 192.168.3.254

 <a name="reserve-ip" />
 You might be worried because the gateway is included in dhcp range.
 Don't be.
-Wakame-vdc is smart enough to know that it can't use that ip address.
+Wakame-vdc is smart enough to know that it can't use that IP address.

-If you have other ip addresses inside the dhcp range that can not be used by Wakame-vdc, you need to reserve them so Wakame-vdc knows these can't be used.
+If you have other IP addresses inside the dhcp range that can not be used by Wakame-vdc, you need to reserve them so Wakame-vdc knows these can't be used.
 For example in this guide we were using 192.168.3.100 as the host node's ip address and therefore it can not be used.
 You can reserve it with the following command.
-If you do not have any ip addresses that need to be reserved, just skip this step.
+If you do not have any IP addresses that need to be reserved, just skip this step.

     network reserve nw-demo1 --ipv4 192.168.3.100